zbx-sadman/HASP/README.md

 By virtue of certain .NET procedures first run will be longer that other.
 Do not be nervous.

 **Note**
 Due _hsmon.dll_ compiled to 32-bit systems, you need to provide 32-bit environment to run all code, that use that DLL.
-You must use **32-bit instance of PowerShell** to avoid runtime errors while used on 64-bit systems.
+To avoid errors while run script on 64-bit systems you must use **32-bit instance of PowerShell**.
 Its may be placed here: _%WINDIR%\SysWOW64\WindowsPowerShell\v1.0\powershell.exe_.

 Support objects:
 - _Server_ - NetHASP server that can detected with "GET SERVERS" command;